Vedant-Mhatre/stocks-notifier/README.md

 Stocks Notifier is a software which tracks real-time stock prices for a list of stocks and sends notifications when price of stock is lower than or equal to threshold value.

 Why?
-Almost all existing softwares which can give this notifications require you to sign up using your phone number of email and also take up a lot of CPU and memory.
+Almost all existing softwares require you to sign up using your phone number or email and also take up a lot of CPU and memory.
 This notifier does not require anyone to signup and is also light on resources.

 ### Running locally